rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Strive to enter through the narrow door.
 For many, I tell you, will seek to enter and will not be able. ^1324

-When once the master of the house has risen and shut the door, and you begin to stand outside and to knock at the door, saying, Lord, open to us, then he will answer you, I do not know where you come from. ^1325
+When once the master of the house has risen and shut the door, and you begin to stand outside and to knock at the door, saying, 'Lord, open to us,' then he will answer you, 'I do not know where you come from.' ^1325

-Then you will begin to say, We ate and drank in your presence, and you taught in our streets. ^1326
+Then you will begin to say, 'We ate and drank in your presence, and you taught in our streets.' ^1326

-But he will say, I tell you, I do not know where you come from.
-Depart from me, all you workers of evil! ^1327
+But he will say, 'I tell you, I do not know where you come from.
+Depart from me, all you workers of evil!' ^1327

 In that place there will be weeping and gnashing of teeth, when you see Abraham and Isaac and Jacob and all the prophets in the kingdom of God but you yourselves cast out. ^1328